 This class provides the laboratory activities for the ENY 3005/5006 online course.
-ENY3005/5006 and ENY 3005L/5006L are co-requisites.
+ENY3005/5006 and ENY 3005L/5006L are co-requisites and should be taken in the same semester.
 In this lab, you will learn the anatomy of an insect, how to identify an insect to order, how to collect and curate insects, and you will learn a bit about how insects fit into our lives.
 Entomology laboratories are generally a time to form relationships as you collect and curate your insects.
 In an online environment, it will be up to you to foster relationships and organize insect collecting trips in your location.
 To foster making connections, there will be a meet and greet zoom time early in the semester.